Potential Financial Steps for T-Mobile Employees in December

 • 50% of the next 2% they contribute.

-If someone contributes 5% of their income, T-Mobile will generally match 4%.
+If someone contributes 5%, T-Mobile will generally match 4%.

 Qualifying income includes: